 The common ground between success in football and success in business is the quality of teammates, Lott said.
-“Everything I’ve done has led me to partnering with great teammates,” he said.
-“On the entrepreneurial side, I always try to partner with real good people.”
+“Everything I’ve done has led me to partner with great teammates,” he said.
+“On the entrepreneurial side, I always try to partner with really good people.”

 Failure, Lott added, offers its own lessons.
 “You have to have a willingness to fail.
 How many tackles did I miss?” he said.
 “The beauty of life is that you’re never going to be 100% right.
 It’s the person who decides to get in the arena, the person who sees an opportunity.”

 “A lot of times, it’s easy to throw in the towel.
 I know a number of great business people who were on the brink of disaster, but they found a way to weather the storm and continue to play.”